Guides

 Inner thin ring

-Understanding the Dartboard — What Each Section Scores
+Understanding the Dartboard — What Each Bit Is Worth

-A standard dartboard is divided into 20 numbered segments, each worth its face value (1 through 20).
-But the board also has special zones that multiply your score:
+A standard dartboard has 20 numbered segments, each worth its face value.
+But the board also has two thin rings that multiply your score — and this is where it gets interesting:

 🎯